 “There will be other difficulties, too.
 Some people will hold you accountable for things they see you do or hear you say, same as you might do to them.
 In their own minds, at least, they’ll hold you accountable for their interpretations and understandings of those things, which may include things you don’t think you’re doing or saying, and aren’t intending to.
 Dealing with such miscommunications can tie you in knots, especially if you know about them.
 And whether you know about them or not, the possibility may make you more careful about what you say or do.

 “Also, you may try to sway people about whether or when to spy on you: not in your bedroom or bathroom, say; and not when you’re making love to someone, or seeing your doctor or lawyer or shrink; and not when you’re dealing with a serious problem at work or in your personal life.
 How effective you are restraining people may depend on what they think of you, and what your relationship with them is.
-You may have more influence if you’re their parent, teacher, boss, or someone else they depend on or want something from.
+You may have more influence if you’re their parent, teacher, boss, or someone else they depend on, or want something from, or respect, or trust, or love.

 “As I’ve been saying, though, none of us will get far restricting each other, no matter who we are, who they are, or how we go about it.
 My bugs are too numerous and too invisible.
 We’re going to do what we want with them, just like you’re doing now here in this room.
 The situation is a free-for-all.
 Everyone has to get used to that, and will.
 We won’t waste much time bugging each other about bugging each other.”